alloyha/essays/undergrad_essays/programming/EPs/EP3-refac/README.md

 ## Project Compilation Instructions

-This project consists of several source files that need to be compiled and linked together to create an executable file.
-Follow the steps below to compile the project using the GCC compiler.
+This project is organized using a Makefile for convenient compilation.
+Follow the steps below to compile and run the project using the provided Makefile.

 ### Prerequisites